100 Notable alumni of

 -

-Bol Manute Bol is a South Sudanese–American professional basketball player for the Phoenix Suns of the National Basketball Association (NBA).
+Bol Manute Bol is a South Sudanese–American professional basketball player for the TNT Tropang 5G of the Philippine Basketball Association (PBA).
 He played college basketball for the Oregon Ducks.
 A son of basketball player Manute Bol, who was known for being one of the tallest players in NBA history, Bol was born in Khartoum, Sudan, but was raised in the Kansas City area from a young age.
 In high school, Bol was considered one of the best players in the class of 2018, having been rated a consensus five-star recruit and earning McDonald's All-American honors.
-A center listed at 7 feet 3 inches (2.21 m), he is one of the tallest players in the NBA.
+A center listed at 7 feet 3 inches (2.21 m), he is one of the tallest players in NBA History.

 -